 Anyway, the original Greek phrase does not refer to having conjugal or sexual relations unlike the Hebrew phrases above.
 If Mary and Joseph had intended to have children of their own by the time of the Annunciation, the angel would have told him not to fear “coming together” or “laying with” his wife in the conventional marital sense.
 But Joseph should be assured that their marriage was still morally valid before God, because not only did Mary conceive Jesus by the Holy Spirit, but also the couple shall not have conjugal relations and any children of their own.
 Thus, Joseph mustn’t be afraid to formally solemnize the marriage and “take his wife into his home” for fear of violating the moral law so long as the couple live together but remain continent.

-not man?
-And the angel answering, said to her: The Holy Ghost shall
+And the angel answering, said to her: The Holy Ghost shall come upon thee,

 Luke 1, 34-35